WebwareForPython/DBUtils/docs/main.rst

   db = pool.dedicated_connection()

-If you don't need it any more, you should immediately return it to the pool with ``db.close()``.
+If you don't need it anymore, you should immediately return it to the pool with ``db.close()``.
 You can get another connection in the same way.

 *Warning:* In a threaded environment, never do the following::